• Skip to main content

 Shoyu Poke Ingredients

-Poke is really a “to your own taste buds and preference” recipe.
-I’ve made poke with red onion or with avocado and different types of seaweed and ginger.
+Poke is really a "to your own taste buds and preference" recipe.
+I've made tuna poke recipes with red onion or with avocado and different types of seaweed and ginger.
 But really, use what you have on hand.

 My only suggestion is to not let the flavorings overpower the already beautiful fish, add just enhance the ahi.

 • Ahi (Tuna): Yellowfin tuna that has been immediately frozen is safe to eat.
 Look for good quality tuna that does not have any added dyes.
+And instead of cubing, keep the steaks whole for furikake crusted ahi.

 • Shoyu: A Japanese style of soy sauce that is a bit more sweeter and mild than other soy sauce.
 Aloha Shoyu is a popular brand used in Hawaii.